aerospike/aerospike-server.docker/README.md

 	docker run -tid -v <DIRECTORY>:/opt/aerospike/data --name aerospike -p 3000:3000 -p 3001:3001 -p 3002:3002 -p 3003:3003 aerospike/aerospike-server

-#### Multicast Networking
+#### Clustering

-We are currently working to figure out how to best support multicast.
-For the time being, it will be best to setup Mesh networking (see below).
+Aerospike recommends using multicast clustering whenever possible, however, we are currently working to figure out how to best support multicast via Docker.
+For the time being, it will be best to setup Mesh Clustering.
 We are open to pull-requests with proposals on how to implement multicast for our Dockerfile.

-#### Mesh Networking
+##### Mesh Clustering

 Mesh networking requires setting up links between each node in the cluster.
 This can be achieved in two ways: